hqdncw/vault-autopilot/docs/cli/getting_started.rst

           minChars: 1
   ...

-After modifying the manifest file, run the ``vault-autopilot apply`` command again to apply the changes to your Vault server:
+After modifying the manifest file, run the ``vault-autopilot apply < manifest.yaml`` command again to apply the changes to your Vault server:

 .. code:: bash

-  $ vault-autopilot apply < manifest.yaml
   [+] Applying manifests (0.0251 seconds) FINISHED
-   => Verifying integrity of Password 'kv/hello'... done => Updating PasswordPolicy 'example'... done
+   => Verifying integrity of SecretsEngine 'kv'... done => Updating PasswordPolicy 'example'... done
-   => Verifying integrity of SecretsEngine 'kv'... done Thanks for choosing Vault Autopilot!
+   => Verifying integrity of Password 'kv/hello'... done Thanks for choosing Vault Autopilot!

 Vault Autopilot will update the password policy on your Vault server to reflect the changes in the manifest file.